mayabenowitz/Origins/README.md

 > Our knowledge is used to elevate life so that Creation may continue through us.
 Where we acquire power, let life acquire possibility.

+## 1.1 Time is an illusion

+Source is timeless.
+There is no past.
+There is no present.
+Only the Eternal Now--where everything that can exist, exits everywhere--all at once. **Thus, death is also an illusion**.
+We are all multidimensional beings!

 ---

 ## 2. Spirituality & Heart–Mind Coherence: The Human Operating Layer